ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Here's an example set of credentials:

-for IAM you need the top two bits: apikey & host for Legacy/Basic-Auth you need the URL (which contains the username and password embedded in the URL)
+For IAM you need the top two bits: apikey & host for Legacy/Basic-Auth you need the URL (which contains the username and password embedded in the URL)

 There are three official Cloudant libraries: Java, Node.js & Python.

 All three handle authentication automatically.
 You don't need to worry about how it exchanges the API key for a session token or how IAM authentication works - it is handled for you.

-When we look at the API from the  IDs , we'll be using Basic Auth as a convenience, but it's recommended you use IAM authentication if possible as it allows better integration with the IBM Cloud platform and finer-grained permissions.
+When we look at the API from the  IDs, we'll be using Basic Auth as a convenience, but it's recommended you use IAM authentication if possible as it allows better integration with the IBM Cloud platform and finer-grained permissions.

 Time for our next practical exercise.